DelightSSB/AI-Companion/README.md

 - Modal popup to create a new AI companion (with personality tags, name, profile picture)
 - Profile picture preview and validation
 - AI chat powered by OpenAI (GPT-3.5/4)
+- Aforementioned AI chat implemented with personality and context to the conversation.
 - Messages stored and retrieved using MongoDB
 - Custom UI with floating chat window, chat bubbles, scroll behavior, and theme